 When that unconstitutional attempt to usurp the Labour leader failed they tried another, calling for a vote of no confidence in Corbyn.
 Despite Corbyn being elected leader just nine months before with an overwhelming mandate of 59.9% of the vote, 172 MPs refused to respect his mandate and authority as leader.
-Specific details of the plotting that took place during this period between MPs and senior staff members were recently revealed in the Labour Report.
-Watson is named in that report as being the person who would become interim leader if Corbyn was toppled.
+Specific details of the plotting that took place during this period between MPs and senior staff members were recently revealed in the leaked Labour Report.
+Watson is named in that report as being the person who would have become the interim leader if Corbyn was toppled.

 Corbyn's 2017 comeback

 Despite being constantly undermined by the right wing of the party, in 2017 Corbyn delivered a manifesto full of popular and costed policies and led an excellent campaign.
 However, the sabotage of the party by Watson’s faction had badly damaged Labour’s polling.
 Before the June 2016 coup Labour polled at 34% (Ipsos-MORI), neck and neck with the Tories.
 The persistent acts of sabotage by Watson and his fellow plotters achieved their desired effect, by April 2017 Labour’s polling had collapsed to 23% (YouGov).